AntCMS-org/AntCMS/readme.md

 ### Themeing with AntCMS

 AntCMS stores it's themes under `/Themes`.
-Each theme is extremely simple, just a simple page layout template and if needed, assets associated with that theme.
+Each theme is extremely simple, just a simple page layout template.
 A theme may also have a `/Themes/Example/Assets` folder, these files can be accessed directly from the server.
 Files stored in any other location will be inaccessible otherwise.
 For example, this is what the default theme folder structure looks like: